DanalEstes/TAMV/README.md

 4. The computer vision functions automatically calibrate your camera output to your machine's movement so there's no need to worry about lens distortion or slightly off-plane images.
 5. You may use any USB webcam (no picam yet!) that is compatible with Raspbian (when running TAMV on a Raspberry Pi)
 6. You can also use RTSP/network cameras and run the main program on a desktop/laptop if you so prefer (just need Python -- not much benefit over a Raspberry Pi 4 since the computer vision is running some basic blob detection.)
-7. *(still pending RC2 release) - TAMV can run repeatability tests for your machine (based on the number of cycles you define) and export/display useful visualizations of how your machine behaves over time to aid in identifying tool drift.*
+7. TAMV can run repeatability tests for your machine (based on the number of cycles you define) and export/display useful visualizations of how your machine behaves over time to aid in identifying tool drift.
-8. *(still pending RC2 release) - TAMV allows you to save your machine address and some advanced parameters to save you some time when running it multiple times*
+8. TAMV allows you to save your machine address and some advanced parameters to save you some time when running it multiple times
 9. **Its completely open-source and community driven.**
 10. *Did we mention its a graphical interface now?*